beaton/post-lambda-sample/src/web/README.md

 # post-lambda-sample

-This is a simple example of how to build and deploy a static website that sends a POST request to an AWS service.
+This is a simple example of how to build and deploy a very simple static website.

-I've created this configuration for hosting application admin consoles and developer documentation.
-For example check out https://developer.youi.tv/, which is powered by [Jekyll](https://jekyllrb.com/).

 ## Setup

-### Clone this repository
+## 1. Clone this repository

 You should have already cloned the parent directory and all sub-directories.

-## Static website
+## 2. Create a Static website

 Let's create a static website.

 How to host a static website on AWS S3 can be found [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html).
-Feel free to book mark that site so you can read it later and skip to 'Create an S3 Instance' below.
+Feel free to book mark that site so you can read it later but feel free to skip it for now.

-### Configuring a static website on Amazon S3
+### 2a.
+Configuring a static website on Amazon S3

 Navigate to [Tutorial: Configuring a static website on Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html#step2-create-bucket-config-as-website) and follow the instructions to create a static website hosted on AWS S3.

 Use the index.html and error.html pages provided in this git repository.
 We can add your website once we have authentication and HTTPS supported.

-### Configuring CloudFront for my static website
+### 2b.
+Configuring CloudFront for my static website

 CloudFront offers a couple advantage, first it caches your website closer to your customers for rendering time is faster for the end user.
 Second, you can enable HTTPS (SSL) for better security.